 (b) Subject to the allocation procedures set forth in Section 2.01(c), each record holder of Company Common Shares will be entitled (i) to elect to receive shares of Parent Common Stock and Parent Rights for all of the Company Common Shares ("Stock Election Shares") held by such record holder, (ii) to elect to receive cash for all of the Company Common Shares ("Cash Election Shares") held by such record holder or (iii) to indicate that such holder makes no such election for all of the Company Common Shares ("No-Election Shares") held by such record holder, provided, that notwithstanding anything in this Agreement to the contrary, the number of Company Common Shares to be converted into the right to receive the Per Share Stock Consideration in the Merger (the "Stock Number") will equal as nearly as practicable the Stock Percentage of the total number of Company Common Shares outstanding immediately prior to the Effective Time of the Merger.
 All such elections (each, an "Election") shall be made on a form designed for that purpose by Parent and reasonably acceptable to the Company (an "Election Form").
 Any Company Common Shares for which the record holder has not, as of the Election Deadline, properly submitted to the Exchange Agent a properly completed Election Form (excluding any Dissenters' Shares) will be deemed No-Election Shares.
+All Dissenters' Shares will be a deemed Cash Election Shares.
 A record holder acting in different capacities or acting on behalf of other persons in any way will be entitled to submit an Election Form for each capacity in which such record holder so acts with respect to each person for which it so acts.
-The exchange Agent (the "Exchange Agent") will be a bank or trust company in the United States selected by Parent and reasonably acceptable to the Company.
-"Stock Percentage" means 70%; provided that the Stock Percentage shall mean 65%, 60% or 55% if Parent so elects by written notice delivered to the Company specifying such new Stock Percentage and makes a public announcement of such election in each case not less than ten trading days prior to the date of the Company Shareholders Meeting (the "Additional Cash Election").
+The exchange agent (the "Exchange Agent") will be a bank or trust company in the United States selected by Parent and reasonably acceptable to the Company.
+"Stock Percentage" means 70%; provided that the Stock Percentage and makes a public announcement of such election in each case not less than ten trading days prior to the date of the Company Shareholders Meeti